superinteractive/statamic-super-admin-toolbar/README.md

 # Super Admin Toolbar

-An admin toolbar for Statamic 5 that streamlines content management for editors and copywriters.
+A powerful admin toolbar for Statamic 5 that enhances content management workflow for editors and copywriters.
+It provides quick access to editing tools, SEO settings, and site management directly from your frontend.
+Perfect for those coming from WordPress and missing the admin bar!

 ## Features

 - **Admin Toolbar**: Displays a toolbar for quick administrative actions when a user with `access cp` is signed in.
 - **Quick Edit Links**: Easily edit the current entry or quickly create a new entry in the same collection.
 - **Site Switcher**: Seamlessly switch between multi-sites right from the toolbar.
-- **Lazy Loaded**: Injected via JavaScript, ensuring minimal impact on initial page load.
-- **Static Cache Compatible**: Works smoothly with Statamic's static caching approach.
+- **Static Cache Compatible**: Works seamlessly with both full and half measure static caching approaches.
-- **SEO Pro Integration**: Convenient shortcuts to SEO Pro settings (when installed).
+- **SEO Pro Integration**: Convenient shortcuts to SEO Pro settings for optimizing your content.

 ## Installation